jeanCarloMachado/htmlLimitations/reviews/game-benefits.md

 Those in shooter video game condition show faster and more accurate attention allocation, higher spatial resolution in visual processing and enhanced mental rotation abilities.

-Spatial skills improvements derived from playing commercially available shooter video games are comparable to the effects of formal (high school and university-level) courses aimed at enhancing this same skills.

 Established the power of spatial skills in predicting achievement in science, technology, engineering, and mathematics.